 Complete with a hybrid engine in most models, the Ford Puma offers a good balance of power and fuel efficiency.
 It’s comfortable, too, and can handle stop-start city driving and long motorway stretches with ease.

 Seating wise, you’re not sat as high as you might be in some other small SUVs, but that’s the trade-off you have to make for sleeker, sportier styling.
 And although you’re closer to the ground, visibility is still very good.

 All Pumas come with rear parking sensors as standard, although are missing LED headlights.
 They’re an optional extra, so you can add them if you wish, but we’d hope to see them as part of the entry-level spec on all SUVs nowadays.

 Inside, though, you’re not short on much.
 There’s lane keep assist, variable driving modes and a wireless charging pad for your phone.
 It’s also pretty scratchy-plastic-free, making the Puma a comfortable place to be on those longer journeys.

 Finding the right small SUV for you

-Alternatively, if you’re ready to take your next step, you can get your finance approved in minutes by using our quick and easy online application form – all without damaging your credit score.
+If you like the look of any of these deals and you’re ready to take your next step, you can get your finance approved in minutes by using our quick and easy online application form – all without damaging your credit score.